+Decisions of the Executive Director which either allow or deny a data applicant’s data request for Level I or Level II data, or any elements of a data request for Level I or Level II data, or that add additional requirements to a related MHDO Data Use MOU, may be appealed by either the data applicant or data provider to theMHDOData Release Subcommittee, and then to the MHDO Board of Directors pursuant to Section 11 and 12.

-MHDOt2.
-Decisions of the Data Release Subcommittee regarding release of Level III Data that
+2. Decisions of the Data Release Subcommittee regarding release of Level III Data that

-deny a data applicants data request or any elements of a data request, or that add additional requirements to a MHDO DUA, are reviewable by the data provider.
-The data applicant may appeal the decision(s) of the Data Release Subcommittee to the MHDO Board of Directors.
+deny or allow a data applicant’s data request or any elements of a data request, or that add additional requirements to a MHDO DUA, are reviewable The data applicant or data provider may appeal the decision(s) of the Data Release Subcommittee to the MHDO Board of Directors.

-A.

-.
+A. Decisions of the Executive Director or Data Release Subcommittee or MHDO

+Board of Directors shall be provided by electronic notification to data providers who submitted comment to the Executive Director and to data applicants.

+B. The data shall be released as approved no less than ten business days after the electronic notification and provided that the data applicant meet the requirements of these rules.

+C. Level I and Level II Data approved by the MHDO Executive Director, and Level III Data approved by Data Release Subcommittee, shall be released as approved unless a data provider or data applicant takes action within ten business days of the electronic notification by submitting in writing to the attention of the MHDO Executive Director a request for review to the next higher authority.
+The request shall clearly state the basis for the review or requested action...

+D. There shall be no further review, administrative or judicial, from a decision of the MHDO Board of Directors regarding release of MHDO Data.

-The Executive Director or Data Release Subcommittee or the MHDO Board of Directors may deny release of any data requested or any data element requested for any reason to protect the privacy, integrity or security of MHDO data.
+The Executive Director or Data Release Subcommittee or the MHDO Board of Directors may deny release of any data requested or any data element requested for any reason, including but not limited to protecting the privacy, integrity or security of MHDO data.
 The Data Applicant will be informed of any such decisions and the reasons for the decision.
-Such decisions are not reviewable, except as stated above in Subsection 11(2).
+Such decisions are not reviewable, except as stated above in Subsection 11(1)(2).

 4. All other decisions of the MHDO regarding the release of data are Final Agency Actions subject to 80(C) appeal by a data provider only on the issue of whether the release would constitute the release of proprietary data.

-A. Decisions of the Executive Director or Data Release Subcommittee or MHDO Board of Directors shall be provided by electronic notification to data providers who submitted comment to the Executive Director and to data applicants.

-B. The data shall be released no less than ten business days after the electronic notification and provided that the data applicant meet the requirements of these rules.

-C. The data shall be released unless a data provider takes legal action and obtains an injunction to prohibit the release and provides actual notice to MHDO of that injunction within ten business days of the electronic notification.
+A.

 Section 12: Role and Responsibilities of the MHDO Data Release Subcommittee and the MHDO Board of Directors.

 The MHDO Board of Directors shall establish a Data Release Subcommittee.
 This committee will review and consider all data applications that include the request for Level III Data.
-I II data as

-If a review is requested, t

-9.
+This subcommittee will review and consider all data applicant and or data providers’ requests for review of the decisions of the MHDO executive director regarding Level I and Level II data as described above in Section 11(1).

+If a review is requested, the Executive Director shall convene the Data Release Subcommittee no later than sixty business days after the initial decision made by the executive director to allow or deny a data release as described in Section 11(1).

+9. The data provider may appeal a decision of the Data Release Subcommittee allowing

+release of data to the MHDO Board of Directors.
+The MHDO Board of Director requires a majority vote in the affirmative to take action.